-The Disruptive Business Network is honoured to host former Chief Commissioner of Victoria Police Christine Nixon at our next event.
+The Disruptive Business Network was honoured to host former Chief Commissioner of Victoria Police Christine Nixon at an event.
 As a leader Christine has been on the forefront when it comes to leading through uncertainty or ‘disruptive change’.
 She rose to the top of a male dominated culture and led a staff of 14,000 through some pretty extreme circumstances.
-The topic for the event is 'On Leadership' and Christine's experience has at times been highly praised, highly criticised but never ignored.
-We hope you can join us:
+The topic for the event was 'On Leadership' and Christine's experience has at times been highly praised, highly criticised but never ignored.

 A good old-fashioned Oxford-style debate.
 Is the assumption that a University based education is the only path to reaching a fulfilling career under fire?
 With the soaring costs of higher education does the traditional lecture hall stand a chance?
 Will Moocs and the likes of General Assembly win or is campus based education still a necessity?
 We have brought together two amazing teams that passionately represent opposing sides of the debate.
 Prepare to have your assumptions challenged and your mind broadened.